Jesterwocky/qwizDOM/README.md

 ### `.parent(selector)`
 Returns a DomNodes object containing the parents of all HTML elements in the collection.
 If a CSS selector is specified, the resulting DomNodes collection contains only parents that match the selector.

 The resulting DomNodes object contains no duplicates.
-If all nodes have the same parent, then the resulting DomNodes collection contains a single node.
+If all nodes have the same parent, then the collection contains a single node.

 ### `.remove()`
 Removes all nodes in the collection from their parent nodes.